eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 If the `balanced` global cycle is not triggered during a `balanced` global mark cycle, the global cycle is recorded as a new cycle using the `<cycle-start>` element.

-The element `<sys-start reason="explicit">` is used in the logs to record a cycle that has been triggered by an API rather than the garbage collector.
+The element `<sys-start reason="explicit">` is used in the logs to record a cycle that has been [triggered explicitly](gc_overview.md#garbage-collection) rather than the garbage collector.

 The ['balanced` global cycle's](gc.md) operations run as a single GC increment during a STW pause.